oVirt/ovirt-site/source/feature/taskmanagerdetailed.html.md

 ##### Main Task Manager Class Diagram

-The following class diagrams describe the entities participating in the the Task Manager feature:
+The following class diagrams describes the entities participating in the the Task Manager feature:
  ![](async-task-main-class-diagram.jpeg "fig:async-task-main-class-diagram.jpeg")

 ------------------------------------------------------------------------